 In the book, Encyclopedia of Natural Medicine, written by Michael Murray and Joseph Pizzorno, the authors state that one of the main factors to be considered in menorrhagia is iron deficiency.
 The book mentions two studies supporting this theory, including one from the the Journal of American Medicine.
 (Unfortunately I could not locate either study in PubMed in order to provide a link for more information.)
 According to Murray and Pizzorno, one study found an improvement in menorrhagia symptoms in 75% of the women on iron supplements, compared to 32.5% from the placebo group.

 Because too much iron has also been associated with significant health problems such as cancer and heart attacks, many doctors recommend that women only take iron supplements if they have actually been tested and found to be deficient in iron.
 Iron deficiency can be determined from a blood test.
 For people who have menorrhagia where the cause is unknown, iron deficiency would certainly be a factor worth considering, as iron deficiency is a very common problem worldwide.
-Women with who lose a lot of blood from menorrhagia are at especially high risk for iron deficiency, meaning iron deficiency could become both a cause and effect factor in menorrhagia.
+Women with who lose excessive amounts of blood from menorrhagia are at especially high risk for iron deficiency, meaning iron deficiency could become both a cause and effect factor in menorrhagia.

 Menorrhagia is also common in women with hypothyroidism.
 Hypothyroidism happens when bodily functions get slowed down as a result of impaired or absent production of thyroid hormone.
 Hypothyroidism has been linked to iron deficiency anemia, which, as noted above, is another established cause of menorrhagia.
 Interestingly, hypothyroidism has also been linked to breast cancer, which is known to be linked to high estrogen levels, another condition which has been linked to menorrhagia.
 Which means menorrhagia has been linked to: